dariofad/dot-emacs/README.md

 # dot-emacs
 This repo holds my dot-emacs files.
 It's not an exact copy of my real `.emacs.d/` content, but rather a minimal version.
-I decided to uploat it as it could be useful to anybody that wants to use Emacs with EXWM at its main driver, hoping it wil save the new users a little time.
+I decided to uploat it as it could be useful to anybody that wants to use Emacs with EXWM as its main driver, hoping it wil save the new users a little time.

 ## Perequisites